datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:30db019cde
 ## Review Modification Method I Cont.

-Before you create the weighted star rating, add the new column with the numer of reviews per user to the larger data frame `indian`.
+Before you create the weighted star rating, add the `number_reviews_indian` to the larger data frame `indian`.

 Just like an earlier exercise, we don't want any missing data within our data set, so we will use the `inner_join` function to merge all the rows that are in both the `number_reviews_Indian` and `indian` data frames.